THE DREAMUNLOCKED

 You must purchase travel insurance that covers you for the entirety of your trip before your trip start date.

-ITINERARY Day 1: Airport transfer | Casablanca Your adventure begins today with a welcome meeting at 6pm.
-If you can't arrange a flight that will arrive in time, you may wish to arrive a day early.
-We'll be happy to book additional accommodation for you.
-Day 2: Casablanca | Rabat | Chefchaouen We’ll pick you up from your hotel in the morning, leaving Casablanca’s colonial buildings behind and beginning the journey along the Atlantic Coast and up into the Rif Mountains and the charming whitewashed village of Chefchaouen.
+We’ll pick you up from your hotel in the morning, leaving Casablanca’s colonial buildings behind and beginning the journey along the Atlantic Coast and up into the Rif Mountains and the charming whitewashed village of Chefchaouen.
 One of the prettiest destinations in Morocco, this artsy village with its small but delightfully blue-doored, red-roofed medina is a mix of Moroccan and Andalusian influences.
 Along the way you’ll stop off in Rabat for a guided tour of the old medina, the whitewashed Kasbah des Oudaias, Bab Oudaia and Hassan Tower—the remnants of what was once planned to be the second largest mosque in the world.
 In Chefchaouen you’ll spend the night in a hotel.
-Included meals:

 Included meals: